Code-the-Change-YYC/Code-The-Change-YYC-Website/src/markdown/updates/kickoff-hackathon.md

 ---
-tite: "Code The Change Calgary Kickoff + Hackathon"
+title: "Code The Change Calgary Kickoff + Hackathon"
-date: "Nov 9 2019"
+date: "Nov 9 2019 17:00"
+img: "images/_events/codethechangeyyc-infonight.png"
 ---

 Join us as we launch the first ever city-wide chapter of Code The Change in Calgary.